 Manila is the capital city of the Philippines and also a business, education, and transportation hub.
 There are other surrounding cities such as Muntinlupa, Makati, Quezon City, Pasay, and Taguig.

-Manila despite facing all the natural and human disasters in the past stands like a real jewel of South East Asian megacity.
+Manila despite facing all the natural and human disasters in the past stands like a real jewel of southeast Asian megacity.
 Even though the city is congested and often overlooked for a short stopover, it’s sprawling, growing and busy with colorful, varied nightlife and multi-cultural heritage.

 Once a mystery, Siquijor is an island which is known for its intensity of fireflies in the Visayas region.
 The coastline is famous for sandy white beaches, tropical marine life, and mountainous interiors.
 Travelers can enjoy hiking to Mount Bandila, water activities like snorkeling, scuba diving, skydiving over beaches like Salagdoong Beach, Kagusuan, and Siquijor Beach.

 Another most famous island of the Philippines is Vigan, which is divided by three rivers – the Mestizo, great Abra, and Govantes River.
-The island is country’s only surviving and most extensive historical city that goes back to the 16th century colonial period of Spanish culture.
+The island is the country’s only surviving and most extensive historical city that goes back to the 16th century colonial period of Spanish culture.

 The city architecture is well preserved and reflects the mixed cultural elements of the Philippines, Europe, and China.
 If you are traveling to the Philippines and need a quick weekend getaway, Vigan will give you everything you expect on a trip.
 From quiet to crowded, building to scenic views, it has everything for all types of travelers.
-The famous UNESCO-declared World Heritage City will surely take you back in the history.
+The famous UNESCO-declared World Heritage City will surely take you back in history.

 Tagaytay lies almost 60 km from the capital hiding in the plains.
-Take advantage of town’s unspoiled culture away from occasional crowd and traffic jam.
+Take advantage of the town’s unspoiled culture away from occasional crowd and traffic jams.
 The city is full of parks, shopping sites, and nature.
 The stunning scenes of rolling hills, bridges, and lakes will remind you why you like to travel and why Tagaytay is one such little town to secure that special place in your Philippines travel.
-One of the main attraction of Tagaytay city is its incredible Taal Volcano and lake.
+One of the main attractions of Tagaytay city is its incredible Taal Volcano and lake.

-The Philippines is a tiny country in the South East Asian region, but don’t get mistaken for its small size.
+The Philippines is a tiny country in the Southeast Asian region, but don’t get mistaken for its small size.
 The state offers a blend of the modern and historical culture of both Filipino and Spanish influence from food, language, architecture, and lifestyle.